-A FOIL request on the location of downstream surface drinking water intake sites will be submitted to the Chenango County Department of Public Health- and the NYSDOH, as appropriate.
+A FOIL request on the location of downstream surface drinking water intake sites will be submitted to the Chenango County Department of Public Health.
 The inquiry will request data on public surface drinking water intake sites within 1 mile of the proposed Facility or, if there are no such intake sites, the nearest intakes downstream of the Facility Site.
 The Application will identify the surface drinking water intake sites identified through this correspondence, and discuss the type, nature, and extent of services provided by each source based on the information received.